aham-oudeis/Training/launch_school/JS210-Fundamentals-of-Javascript/Notes/functions.md

     * in such cases, the expression is written without a block
 * if you use a block, you need to include the return statement
 * when there is only one parameter, the brackets around it can be omitted
+* Should not be used to define methods for objects

 ```js
 let add = (x, y) => {